amishmm/pacman-systemd-inhibit/README.md

 1. When `pacman` begins the upgrade, it calls a PreTransaction hook `00-50-systemd-inhibit.hook`.
 This hook puts an inhibition lock for shutdown, restart etc. with timeout of 15 minutes.
 1. When `pacman` finishes the upgrade, it calls a PostTransaction hook `zz-50-systemd-inhibit.hook`.
 This hook removes the inhibition lock.

-Note: In case pacman takes more than 15 minutes to upgrade (which is highly unlikely), then the inhibition lock gets removed, but pacman continues function normally.
+Note: In case pacman takes more than 15 minutes to upgrade (which is highly unlikely), then the inhibition lock gets removed, but pacman continues to function normally.